 Capital losses are common.
 Markets go down, companies underperform, and positions are sometimes exited at a loss.
 The ATO allows those losses to be used to reduce overall capital gains tax liability.

 Unlike capital gains, capital losses are not included in your assessable income.
 You can't deduct them against your salary, wages, or other income.
-They can only be used to offset capital gains.
+They can only be used to offset capital gains (see ATO: Using capital losses to reduce capital gains).

 The basic rule: losses offset gains in the same financial year